 27.10.3.1 General

 An HE STA supporting SRP-based SR PPDU transmission indicates this by setting the SRP-based SR Sup-port subfield to 1 in the HE PHY Capabilities Information field of the HE Capabilities element (see Table 9- 321b (Subfields of the HE PHY Capabilities Information field)).
-An HE-STA supporting SRP-based SR PPDU reception indicates this by setting the SRP Responder subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element (see Table 9-321a (Subfields of the HE MAC Capabilities Information field)). (#16411)
+An HE-STA supporting SRP-based SR PPDU reception indicates this by setting the SRP Responder subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element (see Table 9-321a (Subfields of the HE MAC Capabilities Information field)).
+A STA that is a Class B device shall set the SRP Responder subfield to 0 in the HE MAC Capabilities Information field of the HE Capabilities element and shall not perform SRP-based SR operations. (#16411)

-An HE STA shall set the SRP-based SR Support field to 1 in the HE Capabilities element it transmits if it supports transmitting an SR PPDU under the conditions specified in this subclause; otherwise the STA shall set the SRP-based SR Support field to 0. (#16411)
+An HE STA shall set the SRP-based SR Support field to 1 in the HE Capabilities element it transmits if it supports transmitting an SR PPDU under the conditions specified in this subclause; otherwise the STA shall set the SRP-based SR Support field to 0.
+A STA that is a Class B device shall set the SRP-based SR Support field to 0 in the HE Capabilities element it transmits and shall not perform SRP-based SR operations. (#16411)

 End of proposed changes.